-Over one year, Qisasna will train 32 virtual teams consisting of ten participants evenly divided between Americans and Yemenis.
+Over one academic year, Qisasna seeks to train 32 virtual teams consisting of ten participants evenly divided between Americans and Yemenis.
 Qisasna instills global citizenship values and understanding of others among participants.
-It also provides participants with storytelling skills to help them develop more nuanced and empathetic views of others and with pathways for sharing their efforts with the broader public.
+Qisasna also provides participants with storytelling skills to help them develop more nuanced and empathetic views of others and with the pathways for sharing their efforts with the broader public.

-As part of a cross-cultural effort designed to enhance bilateral understanding and cooperation, participants join an orientation and complete a series of asynchronous podcast training modules.
-Afterwards, participants form bi-national podcast teams based on an interest survey, and then engage in a series of facilitated, online dialogues, along with asynchronous work, to create a pilot podcast.
+As part of a cross-cultural effort designed to enhance bilateral understanding and cooperation, the 320 Yemeni and American participants join an orientation of facilitated online dialogues and complete a series of asynchronous podcast training modules.
+Afterward, the participants form bi-national podcast teams and then continue to engage in online dialogues, along with asynchronous work, to create a pilot podcast episode.
 The activities are complemented by synchronous mentoring to support their podcast efforts.

 - Number of Participants: 320